Code-Institute-Submissions/roadrunner-discotheques/README.md

 2. Click on SETTINGS then scroll down to GitHub PAGES.
 3. Select master branch as the SOURCE.
 4. 'Your site is published at https://aralston3592.github.io/ms1-project/' will appear on screen.
-5. Click link to view live site.
+5. Site deployed, click link to access.

 ## Technology Used